harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/cd-helm-category/deploy-helm-charts.md

 ## Visual summary

 Here's a quick video showing you how to add different types of manifests.
-It also describes how to add Helm Charts and multiple values YAML files in the same repo as the chart, or in separate repos.
+It also describes how to add Helm charts and multiple values YAML files in the same repo as the chart, or in separate repos.

 <!-- Video:
 https://www.youtube.com/watch?v=dVk6-8tfwJc-->